project-SIMPLE/simple.toolchain.documentation/docs/Getting-started/01-getting_started.md

-# Installating the platform and its dependencies
+# Installating the platform's dependencies

 In order to be able to run the web platform, you need to ensure you have all prerequisite dependencies: